vazkarvishal/vishal-vazkar-poc-collection/16-02-2022-eks-stackater-keel/README.md

+# What is this repo?

+I am Testing the use of tools like Stackater Reloader and Keel to debug and monitor how pods are gracefully re-started on config-map and ecr-image updates.

 ## Docker build commands
 ```
-# Build the app
+# Build the green app
+cd sample-app/green
 docker build -t vish-sample:green .

+# Build the red app
+cd sample-app/red
+docker build -t vish-sample:red .

 # Run the app locally
-docker run -it -d -p 8080:80 vish-sample:green
+docker run -it -d -p 8080:80 vish-sample:green # or red
 kubectl apply -f deployment.yaml
 kubectl delete -f deployment.yaml
 ```